Saved game: Save states

 A "save state" is a form of a saved game in emulators.
 A save state is generated when the emulator stores the contents of random-access memory of an emulated program to disk.
 Save states enable players to save their games even when the emulated game or system does not support the feature.
 For instance, save states may be used to circumvent saving restrictions or as a savescumming technique.
 An associated concept is save state hacking, the practice of which uses a hex editor to modify the save states to alter gameplay conditions, usually in favor of the player.
 Save states are comparable to snapshots of a computer system's state or hibernation in computing, with save states being a limited form of snapshots.

 Save states have started to receive mainstream usage in the early 2010s with Nintendo's Virtual Console.
 Some Wii U and 3DS Virtual Console titles allow players to save a "restore point," which is like a quick save but has no restrictions on reloading.
 Although likely derived from quick saves, restore points are functionally identical to save states, and can be used for many of the same purposes.
+The Switch's "Nintendo Classics" software has a similar feature, referred to as "suspend points", which are also functionally identical to save states.